DavidMachineLearning/CNN_traffic_sign/README.md

 The dataset contains images (32x32 pixels) of german traffic signs.

+## Results
+#### The model was able to correctly classify 97.94% of the test set!

+## Preprocessing
+- Convert the image to gray scale
+- histogram equalization to improve the contrast
+- normalization

+## Extra processes
+- Data augmentation (train set and validation set)

+## Hardware
+For this project I have used a GTX 1050 Ti from NVIDIA

 ## Libraries
 In order to execute the code you will need:
 - Pillow